jparkerweb/pixel-banner/README.md

 - Global fade effect (-1500 to 100, default -75)
 - Custom field names for all settings
 - Folder-specific default banner images
-- Global border radius (0-100 pixels, default 17)
+- Global border radius (0-50 pixels, default 17)
+- Global title color (requires Obsidian's "Show inline title" setting)

 All global settings can be overridden on a per-folder or per-note basis.